fb-pixel

 Why I Love Homemade Elderberry Syrup

 With the cold and flu being a yearly thing most of us have to deal with, it’s great to have a few homemade remedies on hand.
-We love these cough remedies that are safe for all ages, as well as this immune-boosting throat-soothing tea, this homemade mustard plaster for chest congestion relief, and this easy steam inhalation remedy for relieving sinus and nasal congestion.
+We love these cough remedies that are safe for all ages, as well as this immune-boosting throat-soothing tea, this homemade mustard plaster for chest congestion relief, these homemade probiotics and this easy steam inhalation remedy for relieving sinus and nasal congestion.

 While we love to grow our medicinal herbs each summer in the cottage garden, we also enjoy foraging for medicinal herbs.
 We happen to have quite a few elderberry trees and bushes that grow wild in our part of the country, so harvesting them to make DIY elderberry gummies, homemade elderberry wine, or homemade elderberry syrup is no big deal.